How Childhood Trauma Shapes Who You Become

 I remember the quiet more than the chaos.

-The disbelief.
-The way grief can feel heavier than the air you're trying to breathe.
+The way grief can make the air feel harder to breathe.

 His loss taught me that life is fragile, unpredictable, and painfully short.